 On January 13, 2015, in preparation for the Company's IPO, the shareholders decided at an extraordinary general meeting to issue bonus shares in the ratio of 3:1 of the Company's authorized, issued and outstanding ordinary and preference shares.
 The decision had a corresponding impact on the number of warrants issued and the exercise prices for outstanding warrants.
 Accordingly, the number of warrants was adjusted upwards in the ratio of 3:1 with a corresponding downward adjustment of the exercise prices in the ratio of 3:1.
-As outlined in Note 2, the effect of the bonus shares has been retrospectively reflected in all periods presented in these financial statements.
+The effect of the bonus shares has been retrospectively reflected in all periods presented in these financial statements.